rickqiu/BasicCpp/README.md

 This is a R package project.
 It illustrates some samples for C++ code with R code.

+# Create a package
 1) Create a new R Package Project
 2) Update DESCRIPTION file
 3) Create LICENSE file

+#  Create a R file and add a function
 4) Create a R file e.g. BasicCpp.R and export a function
 5) Load devtools library and document()
 6) Build & Reload the project

+#  Create a cpp and add a function
 7) Create a new folder "src"
 8) Add a SimpleFunction.cpp file
 9) Write a function and export and document it